 If the weather is warm, bring a hat and sunscreen as some viewing areas are in full sun.
 Also bring a refillable water bottle and make use of our free filling stations.

 If showers are forecast, bring a raincoat and brolly – it’s spring in Tasmania and the show must go on!

-Optional items include: folding camp chair, bicycle (to get from one verandah to another quicker), ukulele (for the ukulele workshop on Sunday morning), harmonica (diatonic in the key of C, for workshop on Saturday afternoon).
+Optional items include: folding camp chair, bicycle (to get from one verandah to another quicker), banjo (for the banjo workshop on Saturday), hand drum (for the drum circle on Sunday).

 What NOT to Bring

 COVID!
-Seriously, although the rules are more relaxed than previously, this is a serious disease, so if you have symptoms please do the right thing by others and stay away (there’s always next year).
+Seriously, it’s still a thing, so if you have symptoms please do the right thing by others and stay away (there’s always next year).